 Let’s go into detail on these options and look at tips for how to accomplish them.

-When writers think of having a short piece published, the thing they’re typically imaging is a traditional publication in a journal, magazine, or anthology.
+When writers think of how to publish poetry, they’re typically imagining a traditional publication in a journal, magazine, or anthology.

-Here are a few tips to achieve publishing poetry this way:
+Here are a few tips to learn how to publish poetry this way:

 - Try using a service like submittable.com to find, filter, and track your submissions.
 This can help you submit more pieces and stay on top of their progress.

 - Submit to lots of places!
 Some publications specifically ask that you not do simultaneous submissions, but you’re free to do it with most.
-When I’m trying to publish a poem, I’ll usually have it sent out to 20 or 30 different publications at the same time, because a lot of them can take forever to respond, and most will respond with a rejection.
-Since it’s so competitive, it’s in your best interest to send out your pieces in mass batches.
+When I’m trying to publish poetry, I’ll usually send out poems to 20 or 30 different publications at the same time, because a lot of them can take forever to respond, and most will respond with a rejection.

-- Have a strong writer’s bio.
-An interesting or impressive bio or cover letter can help you grab the notice of publishers.
-When they’re sifting through hundreds or thousands of poems, an easy heuristic is to toss submissions that have missing bios or messy ones.
-On the flip side, having an impressive bio with listed publications and accomplishments or just having one that you’ve clearly put effort into can give you an edge.
+- Have a strong author bio.
+An interesting bio or cover letter can help you grab the notice of publishers.
+When they're sifting through hundreds or thousands of poems, it's easy to toss submissions that have missing bios or messy ones.

 If you can’t be bothered with the traditional publishing route (neither can we), then you might explore some self-publishing options while learning how to publish poetry.

-If you’re opting to publish poems individually yourself, here are a couple of things to keep in mind:
+If you’re opting to publish poetry yourself, here are a couple of things to keep in mind:

-- Keep in mind that once you self-publish (websites and social media typically count as self-publishing), most traditional publishers won’t be willing to publish that piece again.
-So if you’re interested in traditionally publishing, make sure you do that first.
+- Once you self-publish (websites and social media typically count as self-publishing), most traditional publishers won’t be willing to publish that piece again.
+So if you’re interested in traditional publishing, make sure you do that first.
 After publishing, most contracts (be sure to read the contracts) will allow you to do whatever you want with the piece.

 - Make sure it’s worth it for you.
-Like I said, you might be wrecking your chances of publishing that piece traditionally, so make sure you’re doing it in a way that you’re satisfied with (although keep in mind that successful self-publishign and growing an author platform can make traditionally publishing your work easier since you’ve proven you can sell your writing).
+You might be wrecking your chances of publishing that piece traditionally, so make sure you’re doing it in a way that you’re satisfied with (although keep in mind that successful self-publishing and growing an author platform can make traditionally publishing your work easier since you've proven you can sell your writing).

-- Consider using it as a lede.
-If you’re self-publishing on your website or your author newsletter, utilize it for your own benefit.
-For example, if you’re dropping a poem once a month through your newsletters, make sure you’re announcing that as an incentive for readers to subscribe.
+- If you're self-publishing on your website or your author newsletter, utilize it for your own benefit.
+For example, if you're dropping a poem once a month through your newsletters, make sure you're announcing that as an incentive for readers to subscribe.

-If self-publishing a collection sounds saucy to you, here is a brief step-by-step of how to do it.
-I also recommend my Skillshare class on publishing collections, because I go into the real details of each of these steps there.
+If self-publishing a collection sounds saucy to you, here is a brief step-by-step of how to do it:

 Editing your poetry collection is the next step to learning how to publish poetry.
-Editing can include self-edits, beta reader rounds, writing partner critique, professional editors, etc., but there should be an editing process that takes place before publishing.
+Editing can include self-edits, beta reader rounds, writing partner critiques, professional editors, etc., but there should be an editing process that takes place before publishing.

 3. Interior formatting